Home / Travel Europe / Travel Spain / 25 Best Things to do in Seville Spain + Free Sightseeing Map

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

-Two major Trade Fairs one in 1929 and in 1992, have given the city the much needed infrastructural boost that it was previously missing.
+Two major Trade Fairs, one in 1929 and one in 1992, have given the city the much-needed infrastructural boost that it was previously missing.
 Many of the Trade Fair pavilions are Seville’s popular attractions today.

 Explore Seville in a hop-on and hop-off sightseeing tour.